Ashina Buzhen: Life

 Buzhen was a member of the ruling caste of the Western Turks.
-According to modern Turkish historian Ahmet Taşağıl, he was a descendant of Istemi.
-After the Western Turks were conquered by the Chinese Tang dynasty his younger cousin Mishe was created khagan in 632.
+According to modern Turkish historian Ahmet Taşağıl, he was a descendant of Istämi.
+He was identified as a son of Ashina She'er by Ng Pak-sheung.
+After the Western Turks were conquered by the Chinese Tang dynasty his younger cousin Mishe was made khagan in 632.
 Angered by this, Buzhen attacked Mishe in 639 and killed 20 people including several of Mishe's brothers and nephews.
-Consequently, Mishe submitted to the Tang, fearing for his life.
-Buzhen declared himself Yabghu (khagan) of the Dulu tribes (咄陆叶护) but was not accepted by the Dulu.
-Having lost prestige, he too submitted to Tang.
+Consequently, Mishe submitted to the Tang.
+Buzhen declared himself Yabghu (khagan) of the Duolu but was not accepted by the Duolu.
+Having lost prestige, he too submitted to the Tang.